 Martina Merz

 Martina speaking, thanks for the question.
 And I mean, the headline remains the same for the short and mid-term for the short and midterm FSA portfolios efficient, that currently uncertainty is high and its ability in such environment in such a market environment.
 Of course, as we mentioned, regarding a possible view independence, it's the same on all adults, and of on all other portfolio developments.
 We, have thoroughly thought through what might generate value in our portfolio and will be and can even become a bit of all of the business and that we have defined group of businesses will be clearly mentioned that we do not consider ourselves being the best or not, and that businesses are still part of the multiplex portfolio.
 And we have not changed our opinion regarding that group of businesses.
 So we are preparing this transaction once it's on -- its bonds, it's promising that we can execute on them because everything else would destroy value.
 So, we remain pain.
 Let me say that we maintain productivity and quality and supply to our customers on a good level in order to improve the value the intrinsic value of these businesses.
-However, we have not changed our view on the portfolio development and streamlining [indiscernible].
+However, we have not changed our view on the portfolio development and streamlining for the group.

 Rochus Brauneiser